101digital/react-native-theme-component/README.md

 };
 ```

+### Create custom theme data

-- You can create your theme data by using `createThemeData` function.
+You can create your theme data by using `createThemeData` function.
 Or elese, default theme will be used.

 ```javascript
 import { createThemeData } from 'react-native-theme-component';